top of page

 2. Start by Controlling All Your Costs

-Once you’ve established a retail price for a floral product, you can feel confident that it’s not only fair for your client—but also profitable for your business.
-Floral Math Works automatically calculates your total floral budget for each arrangement and for an entire wedding or event using the Event Pricing & Profit Calculator.
+Once you’ve established a retail price for a floral product and your wholesale flower budget(cost), you can feel confident that it’s not only fair for your client—but also profitable for your business.
+Floral Math Works automatically calculates your total flower budget for each arrangement and for an entire wedding or event using the Event Pricing Tool.
 This ensures you stay on budget, protect your profit margin, and still have the flexibility to design beautiful, impactful arrangements.

 • Personal Flowers (wedding party)